 We consider the symmetric combinations: $\theta_s = \theta_1 + \theta_2$, $\rho_s = \rho_1 + \rho_2$, $j_s = j_{1,\parallel} + j_{2,\parallel}$, ${\cal A}_s = {\cal A}_{1,\parallel} + {\cal A}_{1,\parallel}$.
 We then obtain a closed set of equations solely on these new symmetric variables:

 To get the spectrum of the symmetric mode, one can solve this system of equations numerically.
-We turn to analyse two limits of the most physical interest.
+We turn to analyze two limits of the most physical interest.
 First, in the limit $ql \to 0$, we obtain:

 where we have used additional approximations analogous to the monolayer case: $\chi^{-1} = 0$ and the $O(q^2)$ term in the dynamics of $\theta_s$ can be neglected at low momenta.
 For such small momenta, one can neglect the separation between the layers, giving effectively twice stronger Coulomb forces and resulting in frequency being $\sqrt{2}$ times larger than in the monolayer case.
 In the limit $q \to 0$, $l \to \infty$, and $\epsilon_l = \epsilon$, we reproduce the monolayer result: